Chinese Railways

 Shanghai Railway station

 The network had been extended by 2008 to 23,500 miles [37,820 kms] linking all the major cities.
 Even so a doubling of this network is planned for 2035.
 These new lines can all take high speed trains (typically 217mph [350kph]) making them competitive in speed and cost to airline travel.
 This makes China the most advanced nation for high speed trains.
 Around 10,000 high speed trains make journeys each day.
 The new network is allowing new areas to be brought into rapid economic development.
 The technology initially came from foreign railway companies but now it is native Chinese companies that do the construction of trains and track.
 Construction is fast, typically five years from approved plan to opening.
-Over urban areas, mass demolition of houses is avoided by raising the track onto elevated sections.
+In urban areas, mass demolition of houses is avoided by raising the track onto elevated sections.

 The expanded network now extends to neighboring countries including Laos and there is a plan to link to Singapore via Thailand.
 It will also have improved links through Central Asia as part of the Belt and Road initiative.